edalring/AAI-Final-Project/docs/project_report.md

 ## How to Reproduce

-> See our [repository](https://github.com/edalring/AAI-Final-Project/) to find more details
+> Access our [repository](https://github.com/edalring/AAI-Final-Project/) to get more details

 ### Get Started